How Intestacy Can Impact A Loved One’s Estate

 In addition, Texas has specific provisions and exceptions for grandchildren, nieces and nephews, stepchildren, posthumous relatives, and many other unique situations.

 Hensley & Krueger, PLLC: Texas Intestacy Lawyers

 If you suffered the loss of a loved one, you don’t need the burden of trying to figure out Texas’ complex intestacy laws.
-At Hensley & Krueger LLP, we can handle the distribution of your loved one’s estate for you, ensuring all beneficiaries receive their rightful share.
+At Hensley & Krueger, PLLC, we can handle the distribution of your loved one’s estate for you, ensuring all beneficiaries receive their rightful share.
 Email us or call 713-570-6422 to get started.